Niseko FAQ (Updated June 2017)

-In recent years English-language support has extended further with English signs in supermarkets, convenience stores, banks and taxis.
-You will have no problem getting around Niseko with zero Japanese and will feel safe and welcome wherever you go.
+In recent years, English-language support has extended further in Niseko, with English signs in supermarkets, convenience stores, banks and taxis.
+You will have little to no problem getting around Niseko with zero Japanese and will likely encounter many people who can assist you in English.

 Do I Need An International Driver's License?

-Even if you do decide to drive to Niseko, please keep in mind local rules on driving and parking.
+If you do choose to drive to Niseko, please take a look over the local rules for driving and parking.
 Most shops and restaurants do not have any parking and it is illegal to park on the road.
-The local council is cracking down on illegal parking and issuing fines as appropriate.
+The local governments are cracking down on illegal parking and issuing fines as appropriate.

 Also keep in mind that it is illegal to drive after consuming any alcohol in Japan.
-If you are stopped and have a trace of alcohol in your system you will be arrested.
-Passengers in a car with a drunk driver may also be subject to arrest if they know the driver has consumed alcohol.
+If you are stopped and have even a trace of alcohol in your system you will be arrested.
+Passengers may also be subject to arrest for knowingly riding along with a drunk driver.

 Niseko is incredible...I want to work here!

 Not a problem!
-As Niseko continues to grow there are more and more year-round jobs available with some of the larger management companies employing over 50 full-time staff.
-There are wide range of jobs available from those based in hospitality through to finance and marketing.
+As Niseko continues to grow there are more and more year-round jobs available.
+There are wide range of jobs available, from those based in hospitality through to finance and marketing.
 If you are just thinking about a single season, there are hundreds of seasonal jobs available each winter.
 Seasonal winter hiring tends to start around June for the following winter.